Prakhar2102/Prakhar2102/README.md

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/Prakhar2102)

-- 📝 I regularly write articles on [Linkedin](https://www.linkedin.com/in/prakhar-jaiswal-8a4662235/)
+- 📝 I regularly write on [Linkedin](https://www.linkedin.com/in/prakhar-jaiswal-8a4662235/)

 - 💬 Ask me about **Neural Networks/ NLP/ Deep Learning**